 What is the difference between Board Certified in Ambulatory Care Pharmacist provided by the Board of Pharmacy Specialties and Board Certified Medication Therapy Management Specialist provided by the National Board of Medication Therapy Management?

 A Board Certified Ambulatory care pharmacist demonstrates knowledge in Ambulatory care pharmacy, which involves medication management in a primary care institution.
 Ambulatory care pharmacists work along with other healthcare providers and provide pharmaceutical care which may or may not include MTM.
 Ambulatory care pharmacist positions are found in universities and large healthcare institution and are quite rare.
 There are currently 3,250 Board Certified Ambulatory care pharmacists (BCACP), however, only a handful of those are employed as ambulatory care pharmacists.

 A Board-Certified Medication Therapy Management Specialist demonstrates superior knowledge in Medication Therapy Management and knowledge of handling complex patient care scenarios with practical and billable solutions.
-A Board-Certified Medication Therapy Management Specialist (BCMTMS™) demonstrates extensive knowledge of pharmacological therapies associated mainly with chronic diseases seen in outpatient settings as well as certain unique skills such as medical billing codes (ICD9 and ICD10) and URAC accreditation standards.
+A Board Certified Medication Therapy Management Specialist (BCMTMS™) demonstrates extensive knowledge of pharmacological therapies associated mainly with chronic diseases seen in outpatient settings as well as certain unique skills such as medical billing codes (ICD9, ICD10, and CPT) and URAC accreditation standards.
 These skills are actively sought out by MTM programs, community pharmacies, pharmacy benefit management companies, patient benefit management companies, hospitals, and insurers.
 As new Medicare mandates are increasingly requiring more MTM reviews, the field of medication therapy management is growing exponentially.
-There are approximately 150,000 pharmacists who conduct MTM reviews periodically.
+There are approximately 150,000 pharmacists who conduct comprehensive medication reviews periodically.

 How do I remove my information from NBMTM database?